 Students requesting readmission after an absence of five or more years may be treated as external transfers in the determination of credits and grade point average.
 Credit is allowed for all University of Maine courses passed at the level of C- or higher.
-All grades remain on the academic transcript, but are removed from calculation of the accumulative grade point average.
+All grades remain on the academic transcript but are removed from the calculation of the accumulative grade point average.
 To be eligible for fresh start, students must have a minimum of 30 credits remaining toward degree completion and must complete those 30 credits in residence at the University of Maine.
 Students receiving a fresh start are ineligible for Valedictorian or Salutatorian awards.
 For more information, contact the Associate Dean or Director of the School or College you are readmitting into.
 Fresh Start may impact a student’s eligibility for financial aid due to the Satisfactory Academic Progress Policy.
 Information is available at http://umaine.edu/stuaid/policies/sap/.

 *Please contact a B.U.S. advisor to discuss the transferability of credits not earned at the University of Maine.

 - Written Communication: Students will demonstrate effective writing skills across different audiences.

 - Uses relevant content to demonstrate expertise in the subject matter.

 - Explores ideas within the content which expands the framework.

 - Effectively communicates the thesis complexities by using research findings.